mrworkman/Mouse-Plot/README.md

  * there can be a lot of steps just to click on what you're trying to click on. (e.g. "mouse grid, 3, 9, 5, 5, 7, click, dammit!")
  * doesn't work properly with multiple monitors

-**MousePlot** tries to overcome these shortcomings, and it also tries to improve the expreience in genereal.
+**MousePlot** tries to overcome these shortcomings, and it also tries to improve the experience in general.
 At least, I found it to be better when I needed it! :D

 ## How it Works